evanx/cryptoserver/README.md

 where we have three custodians submitting new secrets for a new key named `testdek.`

 Incidently, if we configure for a production environment, then we validate the "password complexity" when custodians submit secrets for key generation.
 It should contain digits, uppercase, lowercase and punctuation, and be at least 12 characters long.
-Otherwise the response's HTTP status code is 500.

 ```shell
 $ echo bbbbbb | curl -s -k -d @- https://localhost:8443/secret/testdek \
     --key tmp/certs/brent.key --cert tmp/certs/brent.cert
 {"message":"insufficient complexity"}
 ```
+where the HTTP status code is 500.

 The following Redis CLI commands show the DEK and its metadata saved in Redis.
 The DEK is protected by multiple custodians using split-knowledge secrets.
 The concatenated clear-text secrets of each duo of custodians is used to derive their key-encrypting key (KEK) using PBKDF2.